SargamDesign/sargam-design-methodology/README.md

 A methodology for creating strong and scalable design systems.
 Based on the aesthetics of Indian Classical Music.

 From the foundations, design process, principles, voice and tone, to conceptual models, patterns, style-guide and documentation.
-Sargam brings all of these together in a way that allows design teams to learn, build, and ship fast.
+Sargam brings all of these together in a way that allows design teams to learn, build, ship fast, and grow.
 The system that drive to scale, and gives flexibility for working with the unknown devices of the future.

-## Three levels of sargam:
+## Three levels of Sargam:

 ![](Help/Images/levels.png)